abhinavthapper31/twitter/README.md

 # twitter
-A simple tweet collection tool which fetched object related, real time tweets using the twitter API for Python Tweepy, .
-The tweets were cleansed of all URLS, special characters and emojis.
+A tweet collection tool which fetches object related, real time tweets using the twitter API for Python.
+The tweets are cleansed of all URLS, special characters and emojis.
 Data so collected can be used to generate more tweets semantically similar to users tweets.